Nonlinear discrete Schr\"odinger equations with a point defect: Introduction

-The minimization problem {\bf M2} can be solved by an application of concentrated compactness methods adopted to the discrete case \cite{Weinstein},\cite{Lions}.
+The minimization problem {\bf M2} can be solved by an application of concentration compactness methods \cite{Lions}, adapted to the discrete case \cite{Weinstein}.
 However, with Proposition \ref{proposition:equ} we establish equivalence between an action ({\bf M1}) respectively energy minimizing ({\bf M2}) ground state.
 Hence, the proof of existence of ground state solutions associated with minimization problem {\bf M1} proves at the same time the existence of ground state solutions associated with minimization problem {\bf M2}.
-Therefore, we may use Weinstein's criterion \cite{Weinstein}, stating that if a ground state (as a minimizer of $\inf_{x\in S_\nu}E(x)<0$) exists for any value of $\nu>0$, there is no excitation threshold.
-Conversely, if there exists a positive $\nu_{thresh}$ such that $\inf_{x\in S_\nu}E(x)<0$ if and only if $\nu>\nu_{thresh}$, then $\nu_{thresh}$ constitutes an excitation threshold.